lokesh/ascii-today/README.md

 A super-fast ASCII title generator.

-Spruce up your code comments and readmes.
-Have a little fun!

 ---

 This is a simple Vue.js front-end built on top of the hard work done by the font